ADAM CHAVEZ, MBA

 A Master Falconer with over 30 years of experience.
+Chris is one of our netting specialists (birds inside of stores).
 Chris has participated in our water quality improvement project at the beach.
 By removing the nuisance seagulls we were able to restore the water quality to acceptable levels as well as improve the public’s health and safety at this location.
 Chris is well known as one of the premiere small birds of prey falconers.

 A Master Falconer who has worked at several landfills and has experience with Saker Falcons and Harris Hawks.
 Peter was instrumental at reducing a flock of 5000 gulls down to a very manageable flock of several hundred.
 This was accomplished at one of the most difficult landfills to work in Southern California due to its proximity to the coast which attracts fresh groups of gulls throughout the day coming in from different locations to try and find a snack.

 James is a Master Class Falconer with a passion for dirt hawking.
 He started his career in falconry after rehabbing a Western Screech Owl in 2012.
 Since that faithful day, James has dedicated himself to the pursuit of falconry and the rehabilitation of injured raptors.
 A Monterey County, SPCA Wildlife Rehab volunteer since 2013, he’s rehabilitated Red-shoulder Hawks, American Kestrels, Red-tailed Hawks, Peregrine Falcons, Cooper’s Hawks and assisted with the Golden Eagles and Ferruginous Hawks.
 For the past two years, he has concentrated on flying and hunting his Harris Hawk, Gotham and his Goshawk, Bruce.
 James is proud to be joining the Team and starting a new chapter in with Falconry Based Abatement.
 James has a degree in Psychology from UCSB.